• USD

 Social Organization

-We recommend the following National Parks and Private Reserves for the best chances of spotting the black backed jackal on safari game drives and bush walks.
+We recommend the following national parks and private reserves for some of the best chances to see the black-backed jackal on game drives and bush walks.

 Social Behavior